GROUP BY and HAVING clauses

 GROUP BY c.currency

-Because grouping is performed in this query on a path expression, this query is standard and it is expected to be supported by all JPA implementations.
+Because this query performs grouping on a path expression, it is a standard query that should be supported by all JPA implementations.

 GROUP BY with HAVING